miikaah/musa/README.md

 ### V1

 - refactor: Toaster as the animate action is no longer needed
-- refactor: Update to newest Electron and find a substitute for electron-remote
 - refactor: Move initial file system scan off of main thread as it lags during startup on Windows

 #### Cross platform